top of page

 Stage 1

-• Games are played on smaller pitches with softer balls.
+• Played on smaller pitches with softer balls.

 • All players get a turn to bat, bowl, and field